 Creating an altar serves two purposes.
 Firstly it serves as a work area where you can conduct your rituals and casting Spells.
-Individual Spells will need specific ingredients and tools but in general an altar should always contain certain essentials.
+Individual Spells will need specific ingredients and tools but in general it should always contain certain essentials.
 These include a large candle, incense sticks or sage, a small container to hold salt, a small dish or bowl to hold water.

 It is place where you can meditate and contemplate and connect with the divine.
 Your altar will help you focus your awareness and strengthen your spiritual connections.